This article originally appeared in Heavy Duty Trucking.

 During the first six months of piloting the program, the company experienced zero recordable injuries, compared to 16 over the same time period in the year prior.
-Once Worklete was fully implemented across 160 locations, Hub Group decreased its recordable injury rate by 63% over three years, resulting in an 85% reduction in injury-related direct costs over that same time period.
+Once Worklete was fully implemented across their intermodal business unit, Hub Group decreased its recordable injury rate by 63% over three years, resulting in an 85% reduction in injury-related direct costs over that same time period.

 Hub Group also has seen an improvement in productivity and on-time deliveries.
 “It also means that more freight is safely moved on our highways because our driver is safe, uninjured, and prepared for a work shift,” Smith says.
 “The balance of safety, compensation, and home time is a great recipe for our drivers.”